drumsmylife/Money-Talks/README.md

 3. This is just a practice app.
 Do not put your actual bank info in

+4. Create a login account and choose what bank you want to use.

-4. Username is user_good and password is pass_good
+5. Username is user_good and password is pass_good

+# Tech Used

+1. HTML

+2. Javascript

+3. ReactJS

+4. CSS

+5. Bootstrap

+6. Plaid API

+7. Passport

+8. Mongoose

+9. MongoDB